-Manila is known by travelers,expats,scholars earn several accolades such as “Pearl of the Orient”, “Paris of the East”, “Milan of the East”, ” Little Vatican”, “Venice of the East ” among others.
+Manila earn several accolades such as “Pearl of the Orient”, “Paris of the East”, “Milan of the East”, ” Little Vatican”, “Venice of the East ” among others.
+These were the term used by travelers, expats and colonial masters during the last decade of the Spanish and until American colonial regime.

 old Spanish watch tower, Intramuros postcard

-Postcards in the country were distributed during the mid-19th during the Spanish colonial regime and were known as tarjeta postal, even until now by old time collectors.
+Postcards in the country were distributed during the mid-19th during the Spanish colonial regime and were known as tarjeta posta by old time collectors.
 Early postcards, bear features of Spanish monarchs and it was only in the late 1890’s when photo type postcards were printed and distributed by stores within Escolta, Binondo, Intramuros and large cities.

 old Spanish wall printed by Photo Finishing Corporation, Manila